Family History Books

 - Amount of printed pages.

-You will also need to decide on whether the books will be printed in colour or black and white.
-Colour printing looks nice but is much more expensive than black and white, so weigh the costs and options.
+You will also need to decide whether the books will be printed in colour or black and white.
+Colour printing looks nice.
+Colour Printing is more expensive than black and white book printing.
+Weigh up the costs and options.

 The amount of books you require is needed to create the quote.

-We can provide a family history book with a reasonable amount of pages for a price that families are willing to pay.
-A publisher with access to a printer that can provide quality printing and binding for an affordable price along with general advice and support is a good option.
+We can provide services to a family history book publisher who can provide the book printing of your family history book with a reasonable amount of pages for a price that families are willing to pay.
+A publisher who Loves Books and truly knows about Books that can provide quality printing and binding at an affordable price, coupled with general advice and support.

 You can have as many pages as you like using themes from all kinds of events.
-The common page count is from 26-160 pages.
+The most common used page count is from 26-160 pages.

 Use your computer program ‘Photoshop’ to crop photos and make layouts.
 Converting images to cmyk value will produce better quality images.
 Scrapbook software or print project software can be used to layout the pages.
 Call us to obtain a pre-press kit to work from, and use software that will give you the right kind of output.
 Printing directly from a file usually gives better results than taking a printout to the printer.